EHB-MCT/course-project-maximeengels/readme.txt

-I styled my site using a screen size of 1500 x 864 so in order to see it how I meant it to be seen, please change your viewport size.
+I styled my site using a screen size of 1500 x 864.
 Feel free to mute the background audio by rightclicking your browser tab and muting the site.

 SETUP: